-According to the Companies Act 2014 and as the name suggests, Annual General Meetings (AGMs) are held once every calendar year.
-The primary purpose of an Annual General Meeting (AGM) is to allow the company’s members to meet the directors, ask questions and receive information about the company.
+According to the Companies Act 2014, Annual General Meetings (AGMs) are held once every calendar year, as the name suggests.
+The primary purpose of an AGM is to allow the company’s members to meet the directors, ask questions and receive information about the company.

-Every company is required to have an AGM within 18 months of incorporation and every year after that.
-At most, 15 months should pass between AGMs.
+Every company is required to have an AGM within 18 months of incorporation and every year after that, with no more than 15 months passing between AGMs.

-This comprehensive guide provides essential insights and strategies for running efficient and successful Annual General Meetings (AGMs).
+This comprehensive guide provides essential insights and strategies for running efficient and successful AGMs.

-Whether you’re a seasoned business owner or new to corporate governance, this resource provides practical tips, expert advice, and step-by-step instructions to ensure your AGMs are a resounding success.
+Whether you’re a seasoned business owner or new to corporate governance, this resource offers practical tips, expert advice, and step-by-step instructions to ensure your Annual General Meetings are a resounding success.

 What happens at an Annual General Meeting (AGM)?

-A typical agenda at an AGM will consist of the following:
+A typical AGM agenda will consist of the following:

 Do you need to have an AGM?